A Dual Digraph Approach for Leaderless Atomic Broadcast (Extended Version): The design of

-\textbf{Handling failure notifications.} A failure notification $\mathit{fn}_{j, k}$ is valid only if both the owner (i.e., $p_k$) and the target (i.e., $p_j$) are note removed~(\cref{sec:round_based}).
+A failure notification $\mathit{fn}_{j, k}$ is valid only if both the owner $p_k$ and the target $p_j$ are not removed~(\cref{sec:round_based}).
 Receiving a valid notification while in an unreliable round, triggers a rollback to the latest A-delivered round and the reliable rerun of the subsequent round.
 Thus, if $p_i$ is in $\acState{\tilde{e}}{\tilde{r}}$, then it moves to $\acRState{\tilde{e}+1}{\tilde{r}-1}$ (see \#3 in Table~\ref{tab:event_action}), while from $\acFState{\tilde{e}}{\tilde{r}}$ it moves to $\acRState{\tilde{e}+1}{\tilde{r}}$ (see \#4 in Table~\ref{tab:event_action}).
 In both cases, $p_i$ re-handles $\mathit{fn}_{j, k}$ in the new reliable round.
 Handling a valid notification while in a reliable round consists of three operations (see \#9 in Table~\ref{tab:event_action}): (1) send the notification further via $G_R$; (2) update the tracking digraphs; and (3) try to complete the reliable round $\tilde{r}$.

 Updating the tracking digraphs after receiving a valid notification $\mathit{fn}_{j, k}$ follows the procedure described in \AC{}~\cite{poke2017allconcur}.
 For any tracking digraph $\mathbf{g}[p_\ast]$ that contains $p_j$, we identify two cases.
-First, if $p_j$ has no successors in $\mathbf{g}[p_\ast]$, then $\mathbf{g}[p_\ast]$ is recursively expanded by (uniquely) adding the successors of any vertex $p_p \in \mathcal{V}(\mathbf{g}[p_\ast])$ that is the target of a received failure notification, except for those successors that are the owner of a failure notification targeting $p_p$.
+First, if $p_j$ has no successors in $\mathbf{g}[p_\ast]$, then $\mathbf{g}[p_\ast]$ is recursively expanded by (uniquely) adding the successors of any vertex $p_p$ (from $\mathbf{g}[p_\ast]$) that is the target of a received failure notification, except for those successors that are the owner of a failure notification targeting $p_p$.
 Second, if one of $p_j$ successors in $\mathbf{g}[p_\ast]$ is $p_k$, then the edge $(p_j,p_k)$ is removed from $\mathbf{g}[p_\ast]$.
 In addition, $\mathbf{g}[p_\ast]$ is pruned by first removing the servers with no path from $p_\ast$ to themselves and then, if all remaining servers are targeted by received failure notifications, by removing all of them.
 When starting a reliable round, the tracking digraphs are reset and the valid failure notifications are redelivered.
 Thus, this procedure needs to be repeated for all valid failure notifications.